awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 An anomaly measures performance impact by assigning a severity level of **High**, **Medium**, or **Low**\.
 To learn more, see [Key concepts for DevOps Guru for RDS](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-rds.overview.definitions.html) in the *Amazon DevOps Guru User Guide*\.

-If DevOps Guru detects an anomaly on your DB instance, you're alerted in the **Databases** page of the RDS console\.
+If DevOps Guru detects a current anomaly on your DB instance, you're alerted in the **Databases** page of the RDS console\.
+The console also alerts you to anomalies that occurred in the past 24 hours\.
 To go to the anomaly page from the RDS console, choose the link in the alert message\.
-The RDS console also alerts you in the page for your Amazon Aurora cluster\.
+The RDS console also alerts you in the page for your Amazon Aurora DB cluster\.

 #### Contextual anomalies<a name="devops-guru-for-rds.how-it-works.anomalies.contextual"></a>